webxos/macroslow/README.md

 Prompt Injection Defense: Semantic analysis and jailbreak detection

-# Markdown as Medium Language (MAML) more about the syntax:
+# Markdown as a Medium Language:

-Markdown as Medium Language: A protocol that extends the Markdown (.md) format into a structured, executable container for agent-to-agent communication.
+Markdown as a Medium Language: A protocol that extends the Markdown (.md) format into a structured, executable container for agent-to-agent communication.

 .maml.md: The official file extension for a MAML-compliant document.
 MAML Gateway: A runtime server that validates, routes, and executes the instructions within a MAML file.